python-lml/lml/docs/source/plugin_tutorial.rst

 Line 6 tells the plugin class can be found at this relative path 'electricity.Boost'.
-Together with line 4, an absolute import path 'robotchef.robot_cuisine.electricity.Boost'was formed behind the scenes.
+Together with line 4, an absolute import path 'robotchef.robot_cuisine.electricity.Boost' was formed behind the scenes.

 Line 7 tell lml that here are the dictionary keys to look up class 'Boost'.